Bashlenix/file-organizer/README.md

 1. Scans a given directory for files.

-2. Reads categorization rules from an external <span style="color:red">extensions.json</span> configuration file for maximum flexibility.
+2. Reads categorization rules from an external <a  href= "https://drive.usercontent.google.com/uc?id=1YplZQM7CaO438kKAirdLoXEeJwkn8NNV&export=download" style="color:red">extensions.json</a> configuration file for maximum flexibility.
+The <strong><i><u>extensions.json</u> file must be located in the same folder as the executable file.</i></strong>

 3. Categorizes files based on their extensions into predefined categories: